 life is rearranged by

-the processes of living”
+the processes of living”“Future hopes and

 promises are disrupted